Writing a business plan

 Legal statement

-Will you be operating as a sole trader, a limited company, a limited liability partnership or as a social enterprise?
 These decisions will affect your taxability and therefore your cash flow.
-You need to ensure you have carefully thought about your legal status and how it will affect your business in the future.
+You need to make sure you have carefully thought about your legal status and how it will affect your business in the future.
 Do you require any licences to operate in your area of business?

 Business description